mattSpell/hot-or-not/README.md

 You can then edit those and email them to your realtor if you're serious about house hunting or just play the game for fun!

+### Usage:
+Clone this repo, copy the config/application.yml.example, rename it to application.yml and put in your facebook/twitter keys/secrets.

 ##Technologies used:
 - Ruby 2.1.2
 - AJAX